-For example, during 2017 the local government offers $300 in travel vouchers for those who visit in recognition of the 100th anniversary year for the transfer of these islands from Danish to United States possession.
-The idea is to promote history and culture, but don't expect only dry lectures as part of the benefit.
-About 25 vendors accept the vouchers,... which can be used for eco-tours, kayaking, and even food tastings.
-You must stay three nights or more, book travel by Oct.
-1, and complete it by year's end.
+For example, during 2017 the local government offered travel vouchers for those who visited in recognition of the 100th anniversary year for the transfer of these islands from Danish to United States possession.
+The idea was to promote history and culture.

-The vouchers are a nice start, but consider a few more tips for visiting this gem in the Eastern Caribbean without spending a fortune.
+The vouchers were a nice start, but consider a few more tips for visiting this gem in the Eastern Caribbean without spending a fortune.

 The island of St. Thomas is vibrant and bustling with tourism.
 Nearby St. John is largely a national park with miles of forest and unspoiled beach.
 Most visitors arrive on St. Thomas and never make it to the island's less populated neighbor, and that's a shame.

-Getting to St. John takes time, effort, and money, so it's a bit of a budget travel splurge ($44 USD round trip from Charlotte Amalie).
+Getting to St. John takes time, effort, and money, so it's a bit of a budget travel splurge.
 But if you love quiet beauty, it is an investment in a perfect day you're unlikely to forget.
 From the tiny and picturesque port of Cruz Bay, drivers will take you to hiking points or the famous white beaches.
 Trunk Bay is a popular choice.
 It offers a marked snorkeling trail that is a bit worn but beautiful nonetheless.